omgteam/Didi-competition-solution/README.md

 In src/didi_proposal, we try some simple algorithms:

+#### Alorithm 1

-1, Use radar points to do region proposal, then projects into image to classify.
+Use radar points to do region proposal, then projects into image to classify.
 Calibration code is done, and waiting for calibration file to check correctness.

+### Algorithm 2

+Feed bird-view of lidar, radar image and camera image into CNN, and classy if there exists cars in camera, and regress to relative position with capture car at center.
+This method can only apply in one moving car situation.

 [1] Jiang, Chunhui, et al. "A trajectory-based approach for object detection from video."
 Neural Networks (IJCNN), 2016 International Joint Conference on.
 IEEE, 2016.